 One Thousand and One Stories

-I work at the Swedish Institute of International Affairs as as a leader of the Institute's Middle East & North Africa program – often contributing with analysis and comments to the public debate on Turkey and the MENA region.
+I work at the Swedish Institute of International Affairs (UI) as the head of the Institute's Middle East & North Africa program – often contributing with analysis and comments to the public debate on Turkey and the MENA region.
+Latest seminar in English:

 For twelve years I worked as a Turkey and MENA correspondent for the Swedish daily Svenska Dagbladet (2001-2012).
 I was awarded the Swedish Publisher's Great Award in 2008 (Publicistklubbens stora pris).